 The only guaranteed way to repair damaged hair permanently is to cut off the damaged hair and grow it back.

-5 Ways You Are Damaging Your Hair and How It Can Be Repaired
+5 Ways You Are Damaging Your Hair and How to Repair

 It’s high time we all throw away ignorance and find the cause of our problems, ways to solve and overcome permanently.

-Here are ways you are damaging your hair and how to repair;
+Here are ways you are damaging your hair and how to repair it;

 1. Bleaching Hair